 You Miss Alaska’s Heartland

 Look at a map, and you’ll see cruises don’t come near Alaska’s great interior regions.
-Adding an overland package is the only way to see Alaska’s unique land treasures: Denali (Mt.
+The fix?
+Add an overland package before or after your cruise to see Alaska’s unique land treasures: Denali (Mt.
 McKinley) and the "Rooftop of North America," the "Big Five" in Denali National Park (moose, caribou, grizzly bears, Dall sheep and wolves), mighty glacial rivers thundering out of the mountains, and tundra stretching as far as the eye can see.

 Time Onshore Is Limited

 You’re only in port for the day.
-That leaves plenty of time to take advantage of the literally hundreds of shore excursions at larger ports (e.g. Juneau, Ketchikan) but not enough time to meet Alaskans and learn about our lifestyles.
+That leaves plenty of time to take advantage of the literally hundreds of shore excursions at larger ports (e.g. Juneau, Ketchikan) but less time to meet Alaskans and learn about our lifestyles.

 Two Itinerary Choices